Collection Development Policy

 - The Library aims to provide material in a variety of formats and will develop the collection to ensure that all those who use its resources are able to do so in an equitable and accessible way.

-- Print, electronic and multimedia formats are acquired on the basis of information content which is relevant to the Trust’s areas of service provision.
+- Print, electronic and multimedia formats are acquired on the basis of information content which is relevant to the Trust’s areas of service and educational provision.

 - Where a variety of formats are available the format offering widest access at a reasonable price, and acceptable terms and conditions of use, will be preferred.